n8n-io/n8n-docs/docs/nodes/credentials/Discord/README.md

 ---

 # Discord
-You can use these credentials to authenticate the following nodes with Discord.
+You can follow these instructions to create a webhook in Discord to use with the following nodes.
 - [Discord](../../nodes-library/nodes/Discord/README.md)